-$^{^{2}}$ While it is recognized that assessment of conformity to standards plays an essential role in the standardization system, a decision has been made to focus this strategy solely on standards and not address the many complexities associated with conformity assessment.
-See United States Conformity Assessment Principles at www.ansi.org/uscap.
+While it is recognized that the assessment of conformity to standards plays an essential role in the standardization system, the United States Standards Strategy focuses solely on standards and does not address the many complexities associated with conformity assessment.
+See the United States Conformity Assessment Principles at www.ansi.org/uscap.